Will young people under 16 in Germany soon no longer be able to use Twitch, YouTube, Discord, Steam, Twitter and similar platforms?

 Not to mention the limitations of the providers, because even the legislator admits:

-social networks and the providers of gaming platforms can be expected, which will
+social networks and the providers of gaming platforms, which

-cannot be determined at present.
+cannot currently be determined.
 If necessary, such a detailed assessment can only be made after the legal regulation has come into force.

 This is because providers must additionally bear the costs of the tests themselves and store the data in compliance with data protection requirements.